workmarket/jsdom/README.md

 $ npm install jsdom
 ```

-Note that as of our 7.0.0 release, jsdom requires Node.js 4 or newer ([why?](https://github.com/tmpvar/jsdom/blob/master/Changelog.md#700)).
-In the meantime you are still welcome to install a release in [the 3.x series](https://github.com/tmpvar/jsdom/tree/3.x) if you use legacy Node.js versions like 0.10 or 0.12.
-There are also various releases between 3.x and 7.0.0 that work with various io.js versions.
+Note that as of our 4.0.0 release, jsdom no longer works with Node.js™, and instead requires io.js.
+You are still welcome to install a release in [the 3.x series](https://github.com/tmpvar/jsdom/tree/3.x) if you use Node.js™.

 ## Human contact